 With a US passport, the world is your oyster.

 But, for many Americans, this fact is still not motivation enough to use their US passport to travel far and wide.
-According to a Forbes article, as of 2017, only about 42% of American held passports.
-The same report added that, even though this figure has been improving over the decades, it was still behind 2016 passport-holder numbers in the UK (76% of the population held passports) and Canada (66%).
-While a problematic work-life balance and the measly vacation days (in comparison to those of most European countries) could be factors in not encouraging most Americans to venture out with their passports, there’s still no excuse: every American should have one!
+According to Forbes only about 42% of American held passports during 2017.
+The same report added that, even though this figure has been improving over the decades, it was still behind passport-holder numbers in the UK (76% of the population held passports) and Canada (66%) the previous year.
+While a problematic work-life balance and measly vacation days (in comparison to those of most European countries) could be factors in not encouraging most Americans to venture out with their passports, there’s still no excuse: every American should have one!

 If you’re one of those who hasn’t browsed for cheap international flights because your passport is non-existent or you just haven’t mustered the motivation to get your passport renewed, then this post is for you.
 We’ll walk you through the process step-by-step, and assuming you’re a US citizen, you’ll be reassured to know how quick and easy the process is once you start ticking off all the boxes!